Nav-Codes/VR-MRI-Simulator/README.md

 - **Simulated Patient Handling** – Learn how to properly position patients for an MRI scan.
 - **VR Compatibility** – Supports HTC Vive Focus 3 for an immersive experience.

+## Blog
+Read up on our journey of developing this application [here](https://www.bcit.ca/news/stories/computing-vr-mri-training-project/)!

 ## Getting Started
 To get started with development or running the project, check out the following guides: